libretro/81-libretro/colorized/README.md

-# 81-libretro
+# Colorized Games

-These games were originally available as black & white games and were [colorized for use with the Chroma 81]().
+These games were originally available as black & white games and were colorized for use with the Chroma 81.

 ## Details